 I’ve always enjoyed a good airport documentary.
 The recent one at New York’s JFK featured some of the scariest customs and border control staff imaginable.
 “Up against the wall,” they’d bark, requesting the suspect to assume the position to be searched, and if the, alleged, ahem, ‘perp’ should hesitate, they’d be nudged in the right direction with this simple advice, “Just like you see on TV”.
 That’s my theory about Americans, regardless of acting talent most of them could step into a prime time starring TV role and carry it off without breaking sweat.

-What I most enjoyed about the airport docs made in this country, where, in contrast to our American brothers and sisters, the staff look less set for a glittering career in showbiz than one dishing out parking tickets or retrieving unexpected items from bagging areas, what I most enjoyed was the people who wander up 20 minutes late or pissed or without a passport – or, if it’s a Scottish oil worker, generally all 3 – and can’t understand it when they’re given the flick by the fussy folks who man the barricades.
+What I most enjoy about the airport docs made in this country - where, in contrast to our American brothers and sisters, the staff look less set for a glittering career in showbiz than one dishing out parking tickets or retrieving unexpected items from bagging areas - are the people who wander up 20 minutes late or pissed or without a passport or, if it’s a Scottish oil worker, generally all three, and can’t understand it when they’re given the flick by the fussy folk who man the barricades.

 En route to Paris a few years ago, at the steps of the aircraft, and Sandra turns to me and says, “Where’s my passport?”
 In your handbag?
 At which point she ups the ante with, “Where’s my handbag?”
 Have you ever tried going back through security and all the other checks the wrong way while your old man waits on the plane wondering whether he’ll be having a romantic dinner for one tomorrow evening and it’s not even his birthday?
 With the help of a friendly security guard, she made it of course, but surprisingly, when it’s happening to you it’s really not so much fun as being at the proctologist.

-Through we go, and find that now we have to get on the little monorail shuttle thing, and, well, we got there, just, and I vowed to be more sympathetic to the poor saps on TV.
-Except those who clutter up the baggage carousels with huge, battered cardboard boxes wrapped up in miles of tape obviously.
+Through we go at last, only to find that now we have to get on the little monorail shuttle thing, and, well, we got there, just, and I vowed to be more sympathetic in future to the poor saps on TV.
+Except those who clutter up the baggage carousels with huge, battered cardboard boxes wrapped up in miles of tape, obviously.